 Haiku in the Woods – April 12

-In a repeat of a popular 2012 walk, poet Michael Dylan Welch will teach the basics of Haiku, a Japanese poetry form.
+REGISTRATION IS NOW OPEN: In a repeat of a popular 2012 walk, poet Michael Dylan Welch will teach the basics of Haiku, a Japanese poetry form.
 He will then lead a walk along the Beaver Lake Park trail where – inspired by nature – you will be encouraged to write your own poetry.
-Registration will be available soon.
-This walk will up quickly, so stay tuned.
+We’ll convene at Beaver Lake Lodge at 10:30.
+To register, email your name and phone number to Allison Gubata: firstname.lastname@example.org.

 Pine Lake Park History Walk – May 17